 Steps to Remove the Mold:

 - Mold is a toxic substance.
 Protect yourself by wearing long sleeves and pants, goggles, and a breathing mask.
 You can rent a respriator from a hardware store if needed.
+There are also hooded coveralls that can be found at hardware stores or online.

 - Bleach is a well-known killer of mold and bacteria.
 In this case, it’s the perfect cleaning agent to kill and remove the mold completely.